Josef-Friedrich/mscxyz/README.rst

     -g GENERAL_GLOB, --glob GENERAL_GLOB
                           Handle only files which matches against Unix style glob patterns (e. g. "*.mscx", "* - *").
-If you omit this option, the standard glob pattern "*.msc[xz]" is used.
+If you omit this option, the standard glob pattern "*.mscx" is used.
     -m, --mscore          Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in